run2fail/locker/README.rst

   - Link backwards, i.e., add name + fqdn of the linking container to target container.
 This may be beneficial, e.g., when database logs shall contain the hostname
+  - Enable to remove LOCKER chain in the NAT table + rules in the FORWARD chain
+  - Enable to specify DNS servers for each container via the configuration

 - Configuration related: